-1. Shut off liquid fuel valves on all cylinders.
-In case the fire occurs on the cylinder in use, close shut off valve with the use of fire blanket.
-2. Open main burner valves to vent fuel with the use of fire resistant cloth.
-3. Use fire extinguisher to extinguish the fire.
-4. Parachute/ Paralite (s/n up to 2199) Open the deflation system completely by the red line.
-Parachute/Paralite (from s/n 2200) Open the deflation system completely by the red-white line.
-SV, SLV, LV Open the deflation system completely by the red line.
+- 1. Shut off liquid fuel valves on all cylinders.
+In case the fire occurs on the cylinder in use, close shut off valve with the use of fire blanket. - 2.
+Open main burner valves to vent fuel with the use of fire resistant cloth. - 3.
+Use fire extinguisher to extinguish the fire. - 4.
+Open the DS with red line.